Icon_Top_Black

 Card Sorting

-Goal: to generate better IA (information architecture) for product categories
+Goal: to generate a better IA for product categories

 Points to note: